Democratic Caucus Chairmen (1849 to present)

 5Resigned from the House, October 5, 1930; there is no record of an election to fill the vacancy as caucus chair.

-6Resigned following election as majority floor leader, September 16, 1940; records do not indicate that a successor was chosen during the remainder of the Congress.
+6Resigned as Democratic Caucus Chairman following election as Majority Leader on September 16, 1940; records do not indicate that a successor was chosen during the remainder of the Congress.

-10On January 16, 2006, Representative Menendez resigned from the House after he was appointed to the Senate.
+11Resigned from the House of Representatives on January 16, 2006, after he was appointed to the U.S. Senate.